 Prepare to package a desktop application

 This article lists the things you need to know before you package your desktop application.
-You might not have to do much to get your application ready for the packaging process, but if any of the items below applies to your application, you need to address it before packaging.
-Remember that the Microsoft Store handles licensing and automatic updating for you, so you can remove any features that relate to those tasks from your codebase.
+You might not have to do much to get your application ready for the packaging process, but if any of the items below apply to your application, you need to address it before packaging.

 Your .NET application requires a version of the .NET Framework earlier than 4.6.2.
 If you are packaging a .NET application, we recommend that your application target .NET Framework 4.6.2 or later.
 The ability to install and run packaged desktop applications was first introduced in Windows 10, version 1607 (also called the Anniversary Update), and this OS version includes the .NET Framework 4.6.2 by default.
 Later OS versions include later versions of the .NET Framework.
 For a full list of what versions of .NET are included in later versions of Windows 10, see this article.

 Targeting versions of the .NET Framework earlier than 4.6.2 in packaged desktop applications is expected to work in most cases.
 However, if you target an earlier version than 4.6.2, you should fully test your packaged desktop application before distributing it to users.

 4.0 - 4.6.1: Applications that target these versions of the .NET Framework are expected to run without issues on 4.6.2 or later.
 Therefore, these applications should install and run without changes on Windows 10, version 1607 or later with the version of the .NET Framework that is included with the OS.